 Besides that, speeding up your website is also important for your search engine rankings.
 Google started to use your website speed as a ranking factor in June 2021 and use it to measure the type of experience your users get on your website.

 So, how do you know whether your WordPress website speed is fast or slow?

 How to Check Your WordPress Website Speed

 The easiest way of checking your WordPress website speed is through MonsterInsights.
-It shows a site speed report inside the WordPress dashboard, so you don’t have to leave the website to check its performance.
+It shows an up-to-the-minute site speed report inside your WordPress dashboard, so you don’t have to leave the website to check its performance.

 MonsterInsights is the best Google Analytics WordPress plugin, and it also helps set up analytics without editing code.
-That’s not all, you can use the plugin to add advanced tracking features like eCommerce tracking, file downloads, form conversions, and more in just a few clicks.
+You can also use the plugin to easily add advanced tracking features like eCommerce tracking, file download tracking, form conversions, and more in just a few clicks.

 To start, download and install MonsterInsights on your WordPress website.
 Next, connect Google Analytics to WordPress using the setup wizard.
 For more details, refer to our tutorial on how to add Google Analytics to your WordPress site.